Leo-Zh9/audio-visualizer/README.md

 # Audio Visualizer

 An advanced 3D audio visualizer featuring custom GLSL shaders and vertex-level wave animation.
-The centerpiece is an organic cloud shape with individual vertex displacement driven by Fractal Brownian Motion noise and BPM-synchronized tidal waves that propagate across the surface.
-Each orbital ring revolves independently around the cloud at physics-based speeds.
+The system scrapes song metadata (BPM, musical key, genre) from SongBPM.com and visualizes it through an organic 3D cloud with individual vertex displacement driven by Fractal Brownian Motion noise.
+The cloud is surrounded by orbital rings that revolve like electrons around a nucleus.
+The entire scene responds to musical characteristics through dynamic color shifting and morphing animations.

 ## Technical Features